peitalin/google-trends-beta/README.md

-## INSTALL REQUIRED PACKAGES:
+### INSTRUCTIONS:
 pip install -r requirements.txt

-## INSTRUCTIONS:
-## Requires a Google account
+- Requires a Google account
-## You can resume the program anytime:
+- You can resume the program anytime:
-## The program skips queries/files that already exist in the output directory.
+- The program skips queries/files that already exist in the output directory.
-## The program READS the files in the input-file folder for keywords to query.
+- The program READS the files in the input-file folder for keywords to query.
-## input-files: ./input-files/*.txt
+- input-files: ./input-files/*.txt

 ### EXAMPLE COMMANDS TO EXECUTE